mlemanczyk/Recyclable.Collections/README.md

 ## `RecyclableList<T>`
 * Range: `int`
 * Interfaces: `IList<T>`, `IEnumerable<T>`, `IDisposable`
 This is the direct equivalent of `List<T>` class, except that the arrays are taken from the shared pool, instead of directly being allocated.
-It proves to out perform `List<T>` & the standard arrays in certains operations and is fairly close in others.
+It proves to out perform `List<T>` & the standard arrays in certain operations and is fairly close in others.
 But they may perform worse in certain scenarios.
 If you're interested in details, please refer to benchmarks.

 ## `RecyclableLongList<T>`, `RecyclableSortableList<T>`, `RecyclableQueue<T>`, `RecyclableStack<T>`
 * Range: `long`
 * Interfaces: `IList<T>`, `ILongList<T>`, `IEnumerable<T>`, `IDisposable`
 * All classes provide large storage capabilities, in practice limited only by the memory available in your system.
 * All data is stored in blocks, with the provided `int blockSize` or the default, currently being `10,240` items in each block.
 It's recommended to use smaller numbers, if you foresee storing low no. of items on the list.
-* There is no memory copying to increase the capacity of the recyclable classes, anymore.
+* There is no memory copying to increase the capacity of the recyclable classes, unless the no. of items exceeds the no. of allocated blocks.
+In that case, a new array of blocks is created to accommodate .
 If more capacity is needed, a new memory block is allocate & added to the internal list of blocks.
 This is the only list that may re-allocate memory block & copy their content to grow.
 That shouldn't be an issue considering limited no. of blocks stored by each class in practical scenarios.
 Currently I'm not planning any works around that.
 Shall there be a need to eliminate it, you're welcomed to file a PR with the proposed changes.
+* ⚠️ `IndexOf` is not guaranteed to return the index of the first item found.
+In most cases it will, but there may be scenarios when the index of subsequent items on the list is found.
+That may happen when the no. of items equals to or exceeds 786_432.
+In that case `IndexOf` will parallelize the search using tasks.
 * `Insert`, `Remove` & `RemoveAt` methods raise `NotSupportedException`.
-This is by design in the current version, because it involves performance degradadion.
+This is by design in the current version, because it involves performance degradation.
 I'm planning works around this in the upcoming weeks.
 If you need that sooner, you're welcomed to file a PR with the proposed changes.

 # Architecture Decisions
 The architecture of the classes included in this project is driven primarily by performance & memory footprints.
 The following decisions were made to support it.